-- Refusing to specify the grounds of a complaint, despite offers of help - Not co-operating with the complaints investigation process - Changing the basis of the complaint as the investigation proceeds - Pursuing parallel complaints on the same issue with various organisations - Making excessive and unnecessary demands on the time and resources of staff with lengthy phone calls, emails to numerous staff, Board members, external parties, including letters, emails, every few days expecting immediate responses - Submitting repeat complaints with minor additions, variations and insisting they are 'new' complaints. - Refusing to accept a decision or repeatedly argue points with no new evidence. - Making a complaint has no serious purpose or value.
+- Refusing to specify the grounds of a complaint, despite offers of help - Not co-operating with the complaints' investigation process - Changing the basis of the complaint as the investigation proceeds - Pursuing parallel complaints on the same issue with various organisations - Making excessive and unnecessary demands on the time and resources of staff with lengthy phone calls, emails to numerous staff, Board members, external parties, including letters, emails, every few days expecting immediate responses - Submitting repeat complaints with minor additions, variations and insisting they are 'new' complaints. - Refusing to accept a decision or repeatedly argue points with no new evidence. - Making a complaint has no serious purpose or value.
 It may have little merit and investigating would be out of proportion to the seriousness of the issues complained about. - Unreasonable levels of behaviours towards GCHA and GCHA contractors.

-We reserve the right to refuse to deal with vexatious complaints or deal with them differently.
-For example, we may advise them to approach the HO Service without a review (if the request is an impossible one).
+We reserve the right to use our discretion when responding to unreasonable complaints, which may include dealing with them differently.
+For example, we may advise the resident to approach the HO Service without a review (if the request is an impossible one).
 The CEO must agree to this decision.